SuryaNelakanti/athena/sdk/python/README.md

 - `trace_group_id` defaults to `trace_id` unless provided.
 - Use `context_from_response` to chain spans with `parent_span_id`.
 - `trace_id` format is `trace_{uuid}`.
+- Use `stream_chat_completion()` for streaming responses.
+- Retry/backoff settings use seconds in Python.